Identifying the latent space geometry of network models through analysis of curvature: Introduction

+The choice of latent manifold is extremely consequential for both the interpretation and its theoretical properties.
+In enumerating these properties, it is first critical to distinguish between the intrinsic and extrinsic geometries.
+Our focus is on the former, which embodies the fundamental properties of the geometric space.
+Modeling in a geometry manifold and inheriting the distance measure of that geometry (e.g., using a 2-dimensional sphere means points exist on the surface of the sphere and distances are measured by arc length).

-The choice of latent manifold type and its curvature is extremely consequential for both the interpretation of the latent space model and its theoretical properties.
-First, the choice of the geometry in particular determines the nature of network structure captured by the latent space.
+Moving now to the connection between geometry and networks, we first note that, holding constant the distribution of points in the latent space, the choice of the geometry in particular determines the nature of network structure captured by the latent space.
 For a simple example, consider a two dimensional Euclidean space (a plane).
-In this geometry it is not possible to place four nodes in such a way that they are equidistant from one another, meaning that it isn't possible to represent groups of four such that, holding constant node effects, each node has the same likelihood of interacting with any other.
+Here it is not possible to place four nodes in such a way that they are equidistant from one another, meaning that it isn't possible to represent groups of four such that, holding constant node effects, each node has the same likelihood of interacting with any other.
 Another way to see the impact of geometry is through triangles.
-Since a spherical space wraps, there is an upper bound to how far apart nodes can be from one another before they start getting closer together.
-This property also encourages the formation of triangles and communities as on account of the limited real estate on the (hyper)sphere's surface.
+Since a sphere has bounded area, there is an upper bound to how far apart nodes can be from one another before they start getting closer together.
+Positive curvature also encourages the formation of triangles and communities.
 Additionally, certain networks, such as a network of neurons or a network exchange built along a supply chain, may have a tree-like structure.
-Trees are difficult to embed in spherical or Euclidean space---indeed infinite trees cannot be---but fit more naturally in hyperbolic space.
+Trees are difficult to embed in spherical or Euclidean space but fit more naturally in hyperbolic space.
 Recent work on statistical modeling has also shown the importance of modeling networks using non-Euclidean latent representations.
-For instance, \citet{mccormick2015latent} model latent space as a sphere and \cite*{krioukov2010hyperbolic} and \citet{asta2015geometric} use hyperbolic space. \citet*{smith2019geometry} provides a comprehensive review of the implications and consequences of the choice of geometry.
+For instance, \citet{mccormick2015latent} model latent space as a sphere and \cite{krioukov2010hyperbolic} and \citet{asta2015geometric} use hyperbolic space. \cite{Abel2019} explores both spherical and Euclidean representations in a Bayesian model for spatial voting patterns. \cite{weber2018curvature} examines the relationship between the latent space curvature and graph motifs. \cite{SWR_THM_2022} propose a test of the assumption that the latent space has constant curvature which uses the clique structure in the graph.
+Finally, \citet*{smith2019geometry} provides a comprehensive review of the implications and consequences of the choice of geometry.